sapegin/washingcode-book/manuscript/book.md

 expect(parseExample('pizza', 'js', 'foo bar')).toEqual({content: 'pizza', lang: 'js', settings: {foo: true, bar: true}}) -->

-I think now it’s easier to understand what the code does, possible shapes of objects it can return are clear.
-We’ve also removed all mutation and reduced nesting a little.
+Now it’s easier to understand what the code does, possible shapes of objects, it can return, are clear.
+We’ve also removed all mutations and reduced nesting a little.

-### Beware of the mutating array methods (?)
+### Beware of the mutating array methods

-Not all methods in JavaScript return a new array or object without modifying the original one.
-[Some methods _mutate_](https://doesitmutate.xyz/) the original value in place.
+Not all methods in JavaScript return a new array or object.
+[Some methods mutate](https://doesitmutate.xyz/) the original value in place.
 For example, `push()` is one of the most commonly used.

-Replacing imperative code, full or loops and conditions, with declarative code is one of my favorite refactorings.
+Replacing imperative code, full of loops and conditions, with declarative code is one of my favorite refactorings.
 And one of the most common suggestions I give in code reviews.

 Consider this code: